FlutterFlow/flutterflow-documentation/docs/resources/ui/components/creating-components.md

 In FlutterFlow, component parameters are values passed down from a parent entity like a page or another component.
 These parameters make the component adaptable and dynamic, adjusting to the context in which it is used.

 :::info
-Learn [**how to add a component to an entity,**](using-components.md) such as a page or another component, and how to pass parameters.
+Learn [**how to add a component to the widget tree of a page or another component,**](using-components.md) and how to pass in parameters.
 :::

+Once a parameter has been defined, it can be used throughout the component itself - for example, you may pass in the `ProductName as a parameter and leverage

+#### Parameter Types

+Aside from standard data types used throughout FlutterFlow, you can also create parameters that are of type:

+- **Action (callback)**: This allows component users to pass in actions into the component.
+The component can then invoke the action, usually referred to as a callback, in its own action flows.
+Callbacks are often using to handle events, like updating a parent's state when a button has been pressed.

+- **Widget Builders**: Widget builders allow the component users to pass in widgets to be used within the component's widget tree.
+This is especially useful

 ### Actions